api3dao/airkeeper/README.md

 ### Running Airkeeper on AWS Lambda

 Airkeeper is meant to be deployed to AWS lambda service and for this you will need to setup your AWS credentials.
-This credentials should be added to the .env file in the root directory of the Airkeeper repo.
+These credentials should be added to the `aws.env` file in the root directory of the Airkeeper repo.
 Then you can use the export-env.sh script to load them into the environment.

 1. (Optional) Run `npm run sls:config` to configure the AWS credentials.
-You must first configure the config/aws.env file with you AWS account details and then run `source export-aws-env`.sh script to load the env vars.
+You must first configure the `config/aws.env` file with your AWS account details and then run `source export-aws-env.sh` script to load the env vars.
 2. Run `npm run sls:deploy` to deploy the Airkeeper lambda function.
 3. Run `npm run sls:invoke` to invoke the Airkeeper lambda function.
 4. Run `npm run sls:remove` to remove the Airkeeper lambda function.